 Afterward, if PTSD develops, the experience of living the traumatic event happens again and again.
 Thoughts and images related to the event pop up frequently.
 Nightmares, reliving the event in dreams, and sometimes hallucinations, occur.

 People living with PTSD often deal with irritability, insomnia, a high level of vigilance, and an overdeveloped response when startled.
 People with PTSD will always try to avoid anything related to the event such as feelings, thoughts, or acts associated with the trauma event.
 As a result, the possibility of developing a dual diagnosis disorder made of PTSD and addiction to drugs or alcohol is increased by attempts to “medicate away” thoughts or feelings that are associated with past trauma.

 Dual diagnosis treatment programs can either be outpatient or inpatient.

 Inpatient dual diagnosis rehab occurs in a highly engaging, rigidly structured, and constantly monitored setting.
-Triggers and stressors are removed to help support healing, growth and recovery in a protected atmosphere.
+Triggers and stressors are removed during inpatient forms of rehab to help support healing, growth, and recovery in a protected atmosphere.

 Some people tend to react more intensely and inappropriately in certain emotional situations.
-Mostly these out-of-the-ordinary reactions happen within family, friend, or romantic partner relationships.
-DBT works to bring down the intensity of the person’s reactions.
+Most of these out-of-the-ordinary reactions happen within family, friend, or romantic relationships.
+DBT works to bring down the intensity of a person’s reactions to situations through acceptance.